Plain talk about small-business IT & cybersecurity.

 Articles on choosing an MSP, budgeting honestly, recognizing the threats that actually hit small businesses, and figuring out which controls you really need.
 Written for owners, not for IT departments.

-Social engineering attacks: how they work and how small businesses stop them.
+Social engineering attacks: how to stop them.

 Most successful attacks on small businesses never touch a software vulnerability — they exploit a helpful person having a busy day.
 This guide walks through the six social engineering attacks you’ll actually encounter, from phishing and vendor impersonation to AI voice cloning and gift-card texts, explains why small companies are the preferred target, and lays out the defense stack that works: verification habits, no-blame reporting, and the technical backstops that catch the slip.